-Dr. Beylin and Cardona also offer PRP treatments to enhance the healing process.
+Dr. Beylin also offers PRP treatments to enhance the healing process.
 PRP treatments involve taking a small sample of your blood and separating the platelets to create a concentrated serum which is injected into your injured ankle.

 Platelets contain human growth factors, which carry the essential nutrients for cell regeneration, a critical part of the healing process.
 Typically, you’ll have several PRP injections throughout your recovery.